nancchan/saas-customer-onboarding-business-systems/salesforce/README.md

 **SCOI-12 — Incorrect Salesforce Account Mapping**

-The mapping was corrected and the affected scenario was successfully retested.
+The affected Account–Contact relationship was corrected and the scenario was successfully retested.

+**TC004-RETEST — Pass**

 ## Business Analysis Connection

-The Salesforce work demonstrates how prepared customer information can be translated into CRM records and then used for validation, reporting, and business analysis.
+The Salesforce work demonstrates how prepared customer information can be translated into CRM records and then used for validation, reporting, UAT, and business analysis.

 **Requirement → Data → Mapping → Salesforce → Validation → Reporting → UAT**